robinhad/robinhad.github.io/_posts/2024-05-20-data-printer.markdown

 model: https://huggingface.co/lang-uk/dragoman
 demo: https://huggingface.co/spaces/lang-uk/dragoman
 ---
 Here we trained a new model for English to Ukrainian machine translation, utilizing unsupervised data selection to reach SOTA performance on English-Ukrainian translation (FLORES test set).
+High-quality translations should help in the development of the Ukrainian language processing tools and resources.